berlinlee2022/Cybersecurity/README.md

 ## Ethical Hacking
 ![Ethical Hacking](https://media.licdn.com/dms/image/D4D12AQHZBU6pxH7LZQ/article-cover_image-shrink_600_2000/0/1686636471875?e=2147483647&v=beta&t=-UIGq76Snqp-gB_bUmLfSnFo6KFYE2r7VUT5iIY4BYg)

-## This repo is a dedication to my cybersecurity mentor: Jimmy gor🙇🏻‍♀️
-## Much appreciated your education for Orchestration, advanced Networking, Infrastructure Security and Regular Expression🙇🏻‍♀️
-## No Jimmy, no me🙇🏻‍♀️
 ## =========================================================================================================================
 # Kali Linux new build script
 ## Hi this script will do following tasks for you